slak44/ckompiler/README.md

 The CLI also supports various debugging options, such as the `--cfg-mode`-related opts, or the `--print-asm-comm` flag.

-The argument parsing is done using [kotlinx.cli][kotlinxcli], along with a bunch of custom extensions that can be found in [CLIExtensions.kt][cli_exts].
+The argument parsing is done using an older version of [kotlinx.cli][kotlinxcli] (see kotlinx.cli package) along with a bunch of custom extensions that can be found in [CLIExtensions.kt][cli_exts].
 The actual code that powers the command line can be found in the [CLI][cli] class.

 ## Overview of implementation details